-Here’s a photo of controversial former WWE Superstar, Enzo Amore, sporting a buzzcut during his football playing days.
-His former football coach from this time period, Sherman Wood, was a guest on the Jobbing Out podcast and he revealed that he wasn’t shocked at all that Enzo Amore made it to the big time.
+Here’s a photo of controversial former WWE superstar Enzo Amore, sporting a buzzcut during his football playing days.
+His former football coach Sherman Wood was a guest on the Jobbing Out podcast, and he revealed that he wasn’t shocked at all that Enzo Amore made it to the big time.

 It’s a shame what has transpired and led to his large exodus from pro wrestling despite a couple of appearances on the indy circuit in 2019.
 Surprisingly, between him and his tag team partner Big Cass, it’s been Cass making the negative headlines this year.
 If it wasn’t for Big Cass and his unfortunate struggles, there’s a good chance they’d be an active team on the indy circuit right now.

 There are reports of Enzo rubbing people the wrong way in the back, but coach Wood reveals a nice side of him.
 “When he was off the field, you could have a nice conversation with him, and he really cared about a lot of people.
 He looked after his teammates.
 He looked after anyone associated with the team.”

 “I’m really, really proud of him,” Wood acknowledged.
 “Extremely proud of him.”

 4. Big Cass With Short Hair

 There’s a theme to start this list off… tag teams!
 It just so happens that The Hardy Boyz and Enzo and Cass fit the mold of this topic.
 Not only did Enzo and Cass rock the long hair during their careers, but both sported the same buzz cut at a time in their youth.
 Sure, it’s not a jaw-dropping fact, but a fun fact nonetheless!